rackerlabs/support-how-to/content/how-to/rackspace-email/synchronize-imap-folders-for-new-accounts-in-apple-mail/index.md

 account in Apple Mail.
 Because Apple Mail does not automatically synchronize IMAP folders, you must complete this process manually through folder mapping.

-**Important:** If you have been using your IMAP account in Apple Mail and are having folder synchronization issues, contact support.
+**Important:** If you have use your IMAP account in Apple Mail and have folder synchronization issues, contact support.

 ### Prerequisites